rdorado/cykparser/README.md

 # Implementation of the CYK algorithm

-A basic implementation of the CYK algorithm.
-This code can be used to understand the algorithm or as a start point to develop complex parser.
+A basic implementation a parser based on the CYK algorithm.
+This code can be used to understand how to use the CYK  algorithm to obtain a parse tree and eventually to develop a more complex parser.
+The result of the analyzis is a ParseTree object.

 # Usage
 Run the following command in a terminal with python 3 installed: